Women in Nigeria: Women's health

-Nigerian women and girls are disproportionately affected by Nigeria's ineffective healthcare system.
+Nigerian women and girls face inequality in services in Nigeria's healthcare system.
 One reason for this is the prevalence of patriarchal norms that give men jurisdiction over women's medical decisions.
 This is exacerbated by poverty, lack of education, and the resources required in order to visit medical facilities.
 The issue of transport is a serious one as it hinders women from accessing healthcare services.
-The Nigeria Demographic and Health Survey conducted in 2018 reveals that nearly 52% of Nigerian women experience at least one issue when trying seek healthcare services, with financial insecurity being the biggest hindrance.
+The Nigeria Demographic and Health Survey conducted in 2018 reveals that nearly 52% of Nigerian women experience at least one issue when trying to seek healthcare services, with financial insecurity being the biggest hindrance.

 Reproductive health

-Reproductive health is an important matter concerning the health of women in Nigeria.
-Nigerian laws only allow for abortions in cases where pregnancy poses a threat to the mother's life.
+Nigerian law only allows for abortion in cases where pregnancy poses a threat to the mother's life.
 Nonetheless, an estimated 1.8 to 2.7 million women terminate their pregnancies each year.
 This is because many women resort to receiving abortions in illegal and unsafe conditions which usually result in diseases and even death.
 Approximately 25% of the Nigerian women who terminate their pregnancies find themselves with severe health problems.
 Existing research further supposes that up to 6,000 Nigerian women die from induced abortions each year.
 Additionally, Nigeria has the highest rate of maternal mortality out of all African nations and the fourth highest globally, with 576 mothers dying per 100,000 births.

-While customs and norms regarding women's health do vary when it comes to the northern and southern regions of Nigeria, one similarity that can be found is that girls and women are given less food relative to their male counterparts, they are expected to perform more labor domestically than their male counterparts, and their movement is more restricted than the boys and men in their household.
-Thus, the health problems that Nigerian women face, such as dealing with anemia, can be traced back to these norms that are prevalent throughout Nigeria.